Generating C-code for neural networks

 println( c_model_code )

-After some transformations, this code can be placed in the C Function block on the Engee canvas, or you can add the main function to it and compile it into an executable binary.
+After some transformations, this code can be placed in a block.
+C Function to the Engee canvas, or add a function to it main and compile it into an executable binary file.

 Code generation from a recurrent neural network

-Recurrent neural networks are good to use for analysing time series and generating sequences.
-They can also be multilayer but have a slightly different neuron topology.
-Let's see what kind of code we will get.
+Recurrent neural networks are well used for time series analysis and sequence generation.
+They can also be multi-layered, but they have a slightly different neuron topology.
+Let's see what kind of code we get.

 input_channels_nb = 2